ajdavis/emptysquare-hugo/emptysquare/content/speaking.md

 # Dharma Talks

-When I lived in NYC, I spoke at the [Village Zendo](https://villagezendo.org/) about Zen Buddhism.
+I occasionally speak at the [Village Zendo](https://villagezendo.org/) about Zen Buddhism.
 You can:

 -   [Listen to my talks and read transcripts here](/tag/dharmatalk/)
 -   [Subscribe to my podcast in iTunes](https://itunes.apple.com/us/podcast/a.-jesse-jiryu-daviss-dharma/id982925865?mt=2)